sumithemmadi/truecallerjs/README.md

 truecallerjs --installationid
 ```
 ### Example
-Here mobile number is in national formate and country code is india.
+Here mobile number is in national format and country code is india.
 So india is considered as a country code of that mobile number
 ```js
 const truecallerjs = require('truecallerjs');